The ALFALFA HI velocity width function

 These blue bars and boxes are reproduced in black in the upper right panel of Fig.~\ref{fig:hiwf}.
 We have also repeated the same process for two independent subsets of our $\alpha.100$ sample, corresponding to the spring (green bars and boxes) and fall (orange bars and boxes) areas on sky.
+The two subsets of the survey are treated fully independently, i.e. we re-determine the $V_\mathrm{eff}$ values for each source using only the sources in the same subset in the calculation.
 The spring and fall {\HIWF}s have similar shapes (quantified below), but are offset `vertically' in overall number density.
-This further illustrates the main driver of the apparent disagreement with the $\alpha.40$-based measurement of \citetalias{2015AnA...574A.113P}: that sample is drawn only from the spring region, which lies slightly above the full $\alpha.100$ \HIWF.
+This further illustrates the main driver of the disagreement with the $\alpha.40$-based measurement of \citetalias{2015AnA...574A.113P}: that sample is drawn only from the spring region, which lies slightly above the full $\alpha.100$ \HIWF.

 The \HI\ \emph{mass} function has a significantly different shape in the two sky regions: the spring sky has a steeper low-mass slope, and a slightly higher `knee' mass, where the approximately exponential decline at high masses begins.
 The difference in shape was extensively discussed in \citetalias{2018MNRAS.477....2J}, to which we refer for full details.
 We illustrate this difference in shape in the lower right panel of Fig.~\ref{fig:hiwf}, which is analogous to the upper right panel, but for the \HIMF, rather than the \HIWF.
 We parametrize the shape of the \HIMF\ with a Schechter function $\phi_\mathrm{S}$ \citepalias[e.g.][]{2018MNRAS.477....2J}: